RUGBY101.com

 Forward the email me.
 Forward to me the email.
 If one of the objects is omitted, such as when it has come before the verb in connection with a relative clause, it can help to clarify which object is present, by using the preposition for he indirect one, and omitting for the direct one.

-"move on" vs. "move forward" - WordReference Forums
+Going forward vs. Moving forward - WordReference Forums

 move the meeting up an hour | WordReference Forums